Vibeproof/app/README.md

 ### Cryptography

 Vibeproof offers efficient end-to-end encryption, ensuring that only the communication between the event owner and the event applicant is secure.
-To achieve this, users may be requested to sign messages with their crypto wallet (Metamask / Wallet Connect / etc.).
+To achieve this, users may be requested to sign messages with their crypto wallet (Metamask/Wallet Connect/etc).

 ![crypto](./public/Crypto.png)